 Recreational marijuana has been made legal in some states, but the TSA has always made it clear that flying with any marijuana products was illegal.
 This, however, has changed following a recent announcement by the TSA that passengers are allowed to carry medical marijuana (provided they have the necessary documentation) and some forms of CBD oil are allowed as well.

-But despite the changes brought on by the 2018 Farm Bill and other similar regulations, travelling with cannabinoids has always been tricky.
+But despite the changes brought on by the 2018 Farm Bill, traveling with cannabinoids has always been tricky, and the fact that medical marijuana laws in Arizona are not the same as, say, the laws in Florida, this can make things even more so.
 Recently a woman was arrested at Disney World for bringing a bottle of CBD oil, which she claimed was medication for her arthritis pain.
 More than 30 states have so far legalized medical marijuana, but for the average traveler, the problem comes when flying to a state that prohibits any use of THC.

 Flying with CBD that contains THC is illegal